liatdavid2/safe-agentic-cicd-k8s/README.md

 KIND CI RCA / kind-ci-rca
 ```

-The name in GitHub Actions still contains `RCA`, but the simple meaning is:
+Although the workflow name contains `RCA`, the simple meaning is:

 ```text
 Kubernetes deployment analysis
 ```

 KIND means Kubernetes in Docker.
-It allows GitHub Actions to create a temporary Kubernetes cluster inside the CI runner.
+It allows the CI pipeline to create a temporary Kubernetes cluster inside GitHub Actions without using a cloud Kubernetes service.

 The workflow does the following: